Date of Graduation

 Restricted Project - USF access only

 Master of Arts in Museum Studies

 This capstone project is a design for "Empowering YOUth," a free-of-charge, foundation funded educational program for underserved eighth graders attending school in lower socioeconomic communities.
 The program theme is of social responsibility and unity, with an artistic, creative exploration component.
 I conceived this program for The Contemporary Jewish Museum (CJM), located in downtown San Francisco.
 The organization was founded in 1984, and moved to its current refurbished PG&E substation location in 2008.
 Inscribed upon a wall near the front door is the phrase from the Pirkei Avot (The Ethics of the Fathers): "It is not incumbent upon you to complete the work, but neither are you at liberty to desist from it."
 This phrase is what lays at the heart of tikkun o/am, the Jewish belief that it is everyone's duty to repair the world.
 Through this project, I hope to address the ramifications of social injustice by teaching students about global citizenship through the lens of tikkun olam.

 Shevchuk, Mariah, "Empowering YOUth: The Contemporary Jewish Museum's Social Justice Program for At-Risk Eighth Graders" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 312.